Sausage Pumpkin Pinwheels Appetizers - an excellent recipe for parties or potlucks around the holidays.

 - 2-3 tablespoons chopped green onion

 - Preheat the oven to 375F.

 - Line a baking sheet with parchment paper or a silicone mat and set it aside.

 - Cut the sausage into small pieces and cook it in a small pan over medium heat, stirring until browned for approximately 5 minutes.
 Let drain on a paper towel and set it aside.

 - Place each pinwheel on the baking sheet leaving about 2 inches between each piece.
-Bake them at 375F for about 17 minutes, or until lightly browned.
-Let cool for about 20 minutes before serving.
+Bake them at 375F for about 17-18 minutes or until lightly browned.
+Let them slightly cool before serving.

 - Make-Ahead Tip: Assemble the pinwheels a day ahead and refrigerate.
 Bake fresh when needed.